You might be wondering, “What does beef have to do with Socrates?” No, it doesn’t come with a side of hemlock poison, but….

 Since using a crockpot is an insanely easy way to cook anything, I thought I would try a variation with this tasty beef shoulder roast.
 I just prepare and season it the night before, turn it on in the morning and voila! – a delicious meal is waiting for me when I return home from work.

 I should say this was also just my second attempt at photographing food too – which proved a bit more difficult than actually preparing an awesome tasting dish.
-However, this Crockpot Beef Shoulder Roast tastes great and will be a big hit….give it a try and let me know what you think!
+However, this crockpot recipe tastes great and is a big hit.
+Check out this Crockpot Pulled Pork for another crockpot recipe!

 – Joey Meatballs